Academic Master

 English

-Critical Response to Trifles
+A Critical Response to Trifles

 Introduction

 Relationships ought to be scared, protection requires guarding, and justice needs to be properly served.
 “Trifles” written by Susan Glaspell looks into all of these three approaches.
-Making use of the conflict arising because of justice and law, Glaspell investigates into the continued struggle in the social aspect of separation between women and men, the divide between justice and law.
+Using the conflict arising because of justice and law, Glaspell investigates the continued struggle in the social aspect of separation between women and men, the divide between justice and law.
 The words of Mr. Wright became too influential and caused his wife, Mrs. Wright to murder his husband.
 Trifles present a clear insight into the symbolic representation of women’s oppression.

 Discussion